10-Minute Heirloom Tomato Burrata Salad

-Tomato burrata salad is an elevated take on your classic caprese salad.
-It features vine ripe heirloom tomatoes, creamy whole milk burrata cheese, sweet basil, balsamic reduction, and extra virgin olive oil.
-Whether you want a light meal for days when it’s just too hot to cook, or a delicious first course for a summer celebration, tomato burrata salad is a palate pleaser.
+My heirloom tomato burrata salad is an elevated take on your classic caprese salad.
+It features vine-ripened heirloom tomatoes, creamy whole milk burrata cheese, sweet basil, balsamic reduction, and extra virgin olive oil.
+Whether you want a light meal for days when it’s just too hot to cook or an appetizer that will outshine the main, this 10-minute burrata salad’s got you covered!

 Tomatoes: What makes an heirloom an heirloom?

 Heirloom tomatoes come in many colors, shapes, and sizes.
-They can be small, like cherry tomatoes, but some can grow as large as two pounds.
+They can be small, like cherry tomatoes in my grilled basil pesto chicken with charred tomatoes, but some can grow as large as two pounds.
 The flavors found in heirloom tomatoes are unique to their own variety, but they all tend to be meatier, juicier, and more flavorful than the more common hybrid tomatoes.

-While they are fairly easy to grow, if you are seeking to buy heirloom tomatoes try your farmer’s market first.
-Often the only heirlooms I find in grocery stores are organic and come with a hefty price tag to match.
-While that may be worth it on occasion, growing them in a pot in a sunny location is much more cost effective for a summer filled with tasty heirloom tomatoes.
+While they are fairly easy to grow, if you are seeking to buy heirloom tomatoes, try your farmer’s market first.
+Often, the only heirlooms I find in grocery stores are organic and come with a hefty price tag to match.

-Simply simmer balsamic vinegar on the stove over a medium low flame until it reduces by a half or a third and takes on a syrupy texture.
-Note I said simmer, not boil.
-You don’t want it to burn and you can’t tell by color because balsamic has such a dark color to begin with.
+Simply simmer balsamic vinegar on the stove over a medium-low flame until it reduces by half or a third and takes on a syrupy texture.
+Note, I said simmer, not boil.
+You don’t want it to burn, and you can’t tell by color because balsamic has such a dark color to begin with.
 You’ll know it’s done when it coats the back of a spoon.

-Caution: let it cool before you taste it!!
+Let it cool before you taste it!!
 Hot vinegar, especially in a concentrated form, can be a shock to your palate and will clear your sinuses.
-Let it cool before eating.
+Do not try to taste it while hot.

 The Difference Between Mozzarella and Burrata

 A standard caprese salad, or insalata caprese, uses standard mozzarella cheese.
-This tomato burrata salad, uses a not so standard burrata cheese.
-While all burrata is mozzarella, not all mozzarella is burrata.
-Now that we have that cleared up, let me see if I can explain.
+This heirloom tomato and burrata salad recipe uses a not-so-standard burrata cheese.
+While all burrata is mozzarella, not all mozzarella is a creamy burrata cheese.

 The last thing that makes this salad a bit different than your standard caprese salad is the bed of greens.
 While they do provide a beautiful pop of color, that isn’t the only reason they are there.
 They also provide the perfect way to get every last bite of flavor from the plate to your mouth.